Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

-Carve: Just like carving a turkey, you carve the edges of your ski into the trail.
-If you carve enough, you’ll get frequent compliments like “hey, nice carving!”
+Carve: The ability to carve your ski or board into snow and ice, if you carve enough, you’ll get frequent compliments like “hey, nice carving!”

 . . . . . . .